gwoodwa1/gnmic-config-examples/junos/interface_config/README.md

  You will use a GNMI set operation to apply this configuration to the device.
- Note this is a merge operation so if there is existing configuration then there may be a conflict Please can the credentials and GNMI Port as appropriate for your setup
+ Note this is a merge operation so if there is existing configuration then there may be a conflict Please change the credentials and GNMI Port as appropriate for your setup

 ```
 gnmic -a 172.21.20.7:57400 -u admin -p admin@123 \